Do Galactic Antiprotons Come from Decaying Dark Matter?: Introduction

 \section{Introduction}

-Dark, nonbaryonic matter is widely believed to comprise most of the matter density in the universe.
-Several forms of it have been proposed, including weakly interacting massive particles (WIMPs), charged massives particles (CHAMPs), and massive astrophysical compact halo objects (MACHOs).
-CHAMPs were strongly constrained by a variety of considerations, including sensitive rare isotope searches, and are seldom discussed these days.
-Unclustered MACHOs have been strongly constrained by microlensing to comprise less than 10 percent of the Galactic dark matter, and may also be constrained in the future by pulsar timing.
-WIMPS, if they comprise the dark matter, must have had an annihilation rate constant in the early universe of $<\sigma_{ann}v>$ of $3 \cdot 10^{-26} \rm cm^{3} s^{-1}$ in order that the present mass density conform the astrophysical indications.
-The question has been raised as to whether their annihilation products are identifiable in the cosmic radiation \citep{1984PhRvL..53..624S}.
-For WIMP masses of less than 300 GeV, this would imply an annihilation rate in galaxies that would impact astrophysical observations such as high energy $\gamma$- ray emission from other galaxies, and failure to observe such consequence then constrains the WIMP mass to be larger than this.
-Large WIMP masses, on the other hand, imply that their annihilation may be undetectable and unable to account for astrophysical anomalies.
+{ The AMS02 collaboration has recently reported an antiproton component in Galactic cosmic rays (Agulilar et al, 2016) that has the same spectrum as the primary protons.
+This would be surprising if they were merely secondaries from collisions in the interstellar medium, because other secondaries from spallation in the interstellar medium have steeper spectra than primaries.
+The possibility should therefore be considered that there is some other source of antiprotons in the Galaxy other than collisions of cosmic ray protons in the interstellar medium.\footnote{ It has been claimed \citep{2017JCAP...02..048W} that the observed $\bar p$s are inconsistent only at the 2.1$\sigma$ level with what is expected from propagation models, but this does not eliminate the motivation for considering other sources of $\bar p$s.} The two possible source classes that come to mind are a) dark matter decay in the disk and halo, and b) compact objects in the Galaxy. }

-The WIMP density is only $ 10^{-4} (m_{DM}/3 \,TeV)^{-1} \rm cm^{-3}$ so.
-Assuming the thermal annihilation rate constant discussed above, the annihilation rate density, at this average DM particle density, would be only $10^{-33.5}(m_{DM}/ 3TeV)^{-2}\rm cm^{-3} s^{-1}$, which is insufficient.
-The effective annihilation rate could be jacked up by invoking concentrated clumps of dark matter, but simulations typically do not, {\it a priori}, predict enough of an enhancement.
-Moreover, if such enhancement were due to clumpiness of the dark matter, then most of the prompt $\gamma$- rays that emerge from the annihilations would appear as hot spots in the high energy $\gamma$- ray background and would be detectable by Fermi and/or air Cerenkov arrays.
-Other enhancement mechanisms, such as Sommerfeld enhancement due to some other attractive force that pulls dark matter particles together have been proposed, but they require an additional assumption.
+Dark nonbaryonic matter (DM) is widely believed to comprise most of the matter density in the universe.
+Several forms of dark matter have been proposed, including weakly interacting massive particles (WIMPs), { light axions}, charged massive particles (CHAMPs), and massive astrophysical compact halo objects (MACHOs).
+CHAMPs were strongly constrained by a variety of considerations, including sensitive rare isotope searches, and are seldom discussed anymore.
+Unclustered solar mass MACHOs have been strongly constrained by microlensing to comprise less than 10 percent of the Galactic dark matter, and wider mass ranges may also be constrained in the future by pulsar timing \citep{2009ApJ...694L..95E} and by gravitational lensing searches for fast radio bursts \citep{2016PhRvL.117i1301M}.
+WIMPS, if they comprise the dark matter, must have had a velocity-averaged annihilation rate constant in the early universe of $<\sigma_{ann}|v|> \sim3 \cdot 10^{-26} \rm cm^{3} \,s^{-1}$ in order that the present mass density conform the astrophysical indications and this does not, under quite general assumptions, seem to be enough to produce a detectable cosmic ray signal.